Corian Worktops – Everything you need to know about our favourite worksurface

 What are the advantages of Corian worktops?

-Safe: Non-toxic and non-allergenic Corian makes the perfect for bathroom and kitchen applications.
+Safe: Corian is non-toxic and non-allergenic.
+Corian is perfect for bathroom and kitchen applications

-Colour Range: Available in 80+ solid colours and seamless bonding there’s no limit to how you can use this material to match a scheme.
+Colour Range: With over 100 colours and multiple sheet sizes available, Corian can be tailored to suit almost any scheme, minimalist, bold, or somewhere in between.
 Standard colours come in 12 x 760 3658mm sheets, selected colours are available in additional sizes.

 What are the disadvantages of Corian worktops?

-Dullness: As a soft material Corian does scratch and marked easily.
+Dullness: As a soft material Corian does wear.
 In time the surface becomes a patina of scuffs and can lead to the work surface looking a bit dull.

-Colour Variation: Because of its manufacturing methods Corian is subject to slight colour variations.
+Colour Variation: Because of its manufacturing methods Corian is subject to slight differences between batches, this is normal.
 Colour checking is essential before fabrication.

 Chemical Damage: Unable to withstand strong acid attacks from chemicals such as acetone, sulphuric acid and paint remover, Corian is susceptible to harsh chemical damage.